yepengRoc/docs/netty/reactor-siements-翻译-bak.md

 of the Acceptor component of the Acceptor-Connector pattern [8].
 The Acceptor-Connector pattern decouples the task of service initialization from the tasks performed after a service is initialized.
-This pattern enables the application- specific portion of a service, such as the Logging Handler, to vary independently of the mechanism used to establish the connection.
+This pattern enables the application-specific portion of a service, such as the Logging Handler, to vary independently of the mechanism used to establish the connection.
 A Logging Acceptor passively accepts connections from client applications and creates client-specific